 Breastfeeding may not necessarily be a walk in the park:

 I had the toughest breastfeeding journey with inverted nipples, abscess and pus.
 No I am not scaring you, but you need to accept that breastfeeding may not always be so peaceful like it is shown in pictures.
 It gets easier but for some it may actually be quite tough.
 Also a lot of articles you read and also moms may say that they lost all their weight breastfeeding, but it didn’t happen to me.
 Yes, you do burn a lot of calories breastfeeding but you are also consuming atleast 2000 calories a day.
 But it gets easier, I promise you.
 It got easier for me and will for you too!

 Do not exercise while you breastfeed:

 This is a myth.
-You can totally workout at a moderate pace and it will not affect your milk supply at all.
+You can totally workout at a moderate pace and it will not affect your breast milk production /supply at all.